-Oxygen-free energy designed to fuel brain development spurs on growth of cancerJanuary 22nd, 2013 in Cancer /
+Oxygen-free energy designed to fuel brain development spurs on growth of cancerJanuary 22, 2013 in Medicine & Health / Cancer

 The metabolic process which fuels the growth of many cancers has its origins in normal brain growth finds a new study published in BioMed Central's open access journal Cancer & Metabolism.
 Using knock-out mice the study shows that interfering with Hexokinase-2 (Hk2), an enzyme integral to glucose metabolism, reduces the aggressiveness of medulloblastoma, the most common malignant brain tumor in children, and allows long term survival of mice.